vjetten/NutShell/install/README.txt

 ==============================================================================================================
-nutshell for PCRaster version 4.5
+nutshell for PCRaster version 4.8
 ==============================================================================================================
-Date: 10 mar 2013
+Date: 20 may 2013
 Author: Victor Jetten
 programmed in Qt (http://qt-project.org) and compiled with MSVC 2010 (freeware) Opensource on request and can be compiled in linux (not tried yet!)